evandroreis-cordya/dotfiles/README.md

         /\_/ / (_| | |   \ V /| \__ \  / / | (_) | (_) | \__ \  __/ |_
         \___/ \__,_|_|    \_/ |_|___/  \/   \___/ \___/|_|___/\___|\__|

-Welcome to ARVOS.AI Jarvis Toolset 25H1 Edition, the complete Mac OS tools and apps installer for AI and Vibe Coders!
+Welcome to ARVOS.AI Jarvis Toolset 25H1 Edition, the complete multi-platform tools and apps installer for AI and Vibe Coders!
 Copyright (c) 2025 ARVOS.AI.
 All rights reserved.

 ## Introduction